 At Beer Bar North Island in central Sapporo, you can enjoy a daily lineup of craft beer made in the nearby city of Ebetsu by North Island Beer, a Hokkaido craft brewer that has been in operation since 2003.

-North Island Beer has a regular lineup featuring six beers (pilsner, weizen, brown ale, coriander black, stout and IPA) along with a rotating selection of seasonals and guest beers.
+North Island Beer has a regular lineup featuring six beers (pilsner, Weizen, brown ale, coriander black, stout, and IPA) along with a rotating selection of seasonal and guest beers.

 As for me, I was first hooked on North Island beer when I came across the coriander black at a festival a few years back.
 It's very black - much like a stout in appearance - but the coriander flavor is strong yet not overpowering.
 This beer started out as a seasonal but was so popular that it was added to the regular lineup.

 The bar itself is small, with six counter seats at the bar backed up by room for about six more people at a standing bar.
 Upstairs, four small tables add slightly to the capacity and give an option to those looking for a quieter occasion.
 At the bar, a mix of regulars and first-timers tend to engage each other in conversation, talking about craft beer, travel, or anything on their minds.

 This article wouldn't be complete without mention of the food.
 The chef, who is also friendly with the regular customers, has a menu meant to go well with beer.
 Sausage and cheese plates offer good snacking options while the fish and chips is great standard pub fallback.
 Pizza, pasta, and numerous other items round out the menu.

 If you're already a fan of craft beer, Beer Bar North Island is a can't-miss spot.
 If you're new to the craft beer world, it's a great place to come try something new and maybe chat with the guys who actually make the beer.